-Crossroads: Priority, Approach, and the Right-Turn Conflict
+UK Crossroads: 4-Way Priority and the Right-Turn Rule

-#What a crossroads is
+What a crossroads is

 A crossroads is a junction where two roads cross at a single point, producing four directions of approach and four possible exits.
 They can be controlled (with traffic lights, give way signs, or stop signs) or uncontrolled.
 The challenge of any crossroads is that traffic from all four directions can arrive simultaneously, so priority rules have to resolve the conflict.